A crafty property investor can adopt a range of strategies to minimise their tax and maximise their tax benefits.

 Your losses can be claimed back against your income, as the Australian system sees property investment like a business.
-With negative gearing, it’s possible to get a second stream of income, as the tax refunds can add to your rental income - it then becomes more about the cash show, rather than the gearing.
-When the tax benefits are used to offset your losses, the end result can actually exceed the the expenses incurred, which means a positive cash flow.
+With negative gearing, it’s possible to get a second stream of income, as the tax refunds can add to your rental income - it then becomes more about the cash flow, rather than the gearing.
+When the tax benefits are used to offset your losses, the end result can actually exceed the expenses incurred, which means a positive cash flow.

 Pay as you go